johnmcneilstudio/design-skills/brands/Trinet/DESIGN.md

 ### Do

+- Use Centra No. 2 for current JMS work.
+- Set all headlines in Centra No. 2 Medium.
+- Use Centra No. 2 Book for body copy.
-- Use Avenir Next LT Pro for current JMS work.
+- Use Avenir Next LT Pro as the preferred fallback when Centra No. 2 is unavailable.
 - Set headlines in sentence case.
 - Establish clear jumps in the simplified type hierarchy.
 - Use white and light neutral backgrounds as the default.